-Unfamiliar to those without ample experience investing in the real estate industry, equity stripping is a strategy few actually know about, but many could actually benefit from.
-As a form of asset protection, equity stripping will witness homeowners borrow against the equity in homes they already own, not unlike a home equity line of credit (HELOC).
+Unfamiliar to those without ample experience investing in the real estate industry, equity stripping is a strategy few know about, but many could benefit from.
+As a form of asset protection, stripping an asset of its equity will witness homeowners borrow against the equity in it, not unlike a home equity line of credit (HELOC).
 In doing so, the asset becomes significantly less attractive to creditors with malicious intentions, hence the asset protection designation.

-You see, creditors are much less likely to be interested in a property without any equity, as it may not be worth their time to pursue.
-As a result, equity stripping has become one of the easiest ways to protect an asset; in rendering it less valuable, it’s less likely to attract litigation in any way.
+Creditors are much less likely to be interested in a property without any equity.
+As a result, stripping equity has become one of the easiest ways to protect an asset; in rendering it less valuable, it’s less likely to attract litigation in any way.
 It is worth noting, however, that there are exceptions and risks associated with this strategy.
-More importantly, be sure to consult a legal professional before taking any action on your own.
+Consult a legal professional before taking any action on your own.
 An equity stripping asset protection strategy can be well worth your time, but it needs to be done right.

 Equity stripping is a relatively crude way of explaining a simple asset protection strategy.
-More specifically, however, equity stripping refers to the process of reducing the amount of equity a homeowner has in their own property.
+The process refers to reducing the amount of equity a homeowner has in their property.
 A HELOC, for example, is recognized as a form of equity stripping, as borrowing against the property’s equity diminishes the homeowner’s equitable interest in it.
 In doing so, the property becomes less attractive to anyone who may have an interest in making any claims against the property.
 If for nothing else, the less attractive the home’s position looks, the fewer people will be interested in taking it.
-That said, equity stripping isn’t only a great method of asset protection, oftentimes it’s the only means of protecting an asset.
+That said, stripping equity isn’t only a great method of asset protection, oftentimes it’s the only means of protecting an asset.

 The theory behind equity stripping is rather simple: in limiting the amount of equity in a subject property, creditors and traditional lending institutions won’t go through great lengths to levy any claims against it.
 As Investopedia puts it, “owners can retain control over the cash flows and use of the asset while making the property unattractive to creditors attempting to administer some type of legal judgment.”